 CalPERS informs you the month before your birth month in writing if we administratively remove your dependent(s) from health and/or dental benefits.
 We'll include Consolidated Omnibus Budget Reconciliation Act (COBRA) continuation of coverage information with this letter.
 Your dependents' disenrollment takes effect the first of the month after your birth month.
 If you provide re-verification documents for disenrolled, eligible dependent(s) after the verification due date, CalPERS will re-enroll the dependent(s) prospectively for health and/or dental benefits.
 This will result in a gap of benefit coverage.

 If you would like to review DEV letters, select the appropriate one below:

 - Annuitant Dependent Verification Letter (PDF)

 - Annuitant Dependent Cancellation Letter (PDF)

-A copy of the marriage certificate or domestic partnership registration filed with the California Secretary of State or a comparable agency in another jurisdiction listing the family member as the domestic partner.
+A copy of your government issued marriage certificate or domestic partnership registration filed with the California Secretary of State or a comparable agency in another jurisdiction listing the dependent as your spouse or domestic partner.

-A copy of the first page of the subscriber's federal or state income tax return from the previous tax year listing the subscriber and the spouse or domestic partner.
+A copy of the first page of your most recent federal or state income tax return from such as IRS Form 1040 confirming dependent as your spouse or domestic partner.